mpaglia0/Iudas/README.md

 ### Changed font

-Changed the original *Open Sans* font with Bootstrap 5 native fonts.
+Changed the original *Open Sans* font with a new font served locally.
+Atkinson Hyperlegible, developed by the Braille Insitut.

+Atkinson Hyperlegible makes Iudas more accessible then ever.

 ### Contact Form